1214443427/van-life-project/README.md

 #### The functionalities include:
-* user creaction and login
+* user creation and login
 * user authentication with firebase
 * viewing public vans hosted by other campers
 * data stored on firebase